krahets/hello-algo/docs-en/chapter_array_and_linkedlist/index.md

     The world of data structures resembles a sturdy brick wall.

-    In arrays, envision bricks standing in precise alignment, each tightly linked to its neighbor.
-In contrast, in linked lists, bricks scatter freely, and flexible vines weave effortlessly between them, creating a web-like pattern among the gaps.
+    In arrays, envision bricks snugly aligned, each resting seamlessly beside the next, creating a unified formation.
+Meanwhile, in linked lists, these bricks disperse freely, embraced by sinuous vines gracefully knitting connections between them.